What Homeowners Need to Know About Flood Insurance

 Where can I buy flood insurance?

 You can buy flood insurance from any reputable insurance agent.
-You want to work with a company who knows the area, so we encourage you to reach out to us for your needs for flood insurance in Houston.
+You want to work with a company that knows the area, so we encourage you to reach out to us for your needs for flood insurance in Houston.

 When does flood insurance take effect?